 Do I need to be a Buddhist?

-No, meditation is helpful for most people – just bring your curiosity!
+No, meditation is helpful for many people – just bring your curiosity!

 Will I have to meditate for 3 hours?